-A few tips if you bank rec does not balance:
+A few tips if the bank rec does not balance:

 1. Check the Cleared Rcpts tab > Cleared sidetab and note the total of the cleared receipts.
-This total should match the cleared receipts total on your bank statement.
-If it does not, you have incorrectly cleared all the receipts or missed an item.
+This total should match the deposits total on your bank statement.
+If it does not, a receipt was incorrectly cleared or missed in Brief Accounting.

 2. Check the Clear Chks tab > Cleared sidetab and note the total of the cleared checks.
 This total should match the cleared checks total on your bank statement.
-If it does not, you have incorrectly cleared all the checks or missed an item.
+If it does not, a check was incorrectly cleared or missed in Brief Accounting.

 3. Note the Cleared Date.
 A common mistake is to have the Month End date set incorrectly.
-If you clear items as at the wrong month end, you cannot balance.
-If you clear items as at the wrong date, unclear them, reset the month end date and clear the items again.
+If items are cleared as at the wrong month end, the bank reconciliation will not balance.
+If this occurs, unclear the items, reset the month end date and clear the items again.